-Teachers leave no funding stone unturned in quest for heart rate technology
+P.E. teachers leave no stone unturned in quest for new funding

 Funding for new school initiatives including technology can be challenging, but creative teachers continue to find ways to help raise money by advocating for their needs, including staging community events that bring stakeholders together for a common cause.